-In formulating its estimates and projections, DOB relies principally upon the relationship of real gross domestic product (GDP) and TMT receipts.
-A quarterly regression model with variables in logs is used to estimate TMT revenues.
+In formulating its estimates and projections, the Division of the Budget relies principally upon the relationship of U.S. employment and real U.S. imports to TMT receipts.
+A quarterly regression model with variables expressed in the fourth difference of the natural log is used to estimate TMT revenues.
+Results are then interpreted as the growth rate.